 4. Copied/ripped content

 [4.1] Most ripped content has its origin in officially released PC games set within the W40K universe.
 While there has yet to be an official W40K film, there have been a number of video games released over the course of the last two decades, such as Final Liberation (Holistic Design, 1997), Fire Warrior (Kujo Entertainment, 2003), and the Dawn of War series of strategy games (Relic Entertainment, 2004–).
+On gamingbuff.com you can get a strong feeling why all these games are so reepected.
 A great deal of the fan content available on YouTube originates from these games, with fans uploading the scenes and introductory movies from these games, or screen-capture videos of fans playing the games, sometimes talking viewers through the various levels (see Jones 2006 on speed runs).
 Such content has typically been uploaded as is and therefore features little if any transformation or creativity, other than added commentary.
 It is simply the uploading and sharing of copyrighted material.
 The following clip, for example, is the introductory movie to the Dawn of War PC game as it appears to the player at startup.

 Vid 1.
 Dawn of War Intro movie ripped and uploaded to YouTube by Irai, February 11, 2006.